jeremytammik/tbc/a/1952_manager_journal_macro.md

 the [Revit API discussion forum](http://forums.autodesk.com/t5/revit-api-forum/bd-p/160) thread on [how you use Revit Macros](https://forums.autodesk.com/t5/revit-api-forum/research-how-do-you-use-revit-macros/m-p/11158305).

-The rsults are now in, and we share them with you for further evaluation and feedback:
+The results are now in, and we share them with you for further evaluation and feedback:

 > Feel free to review the research result summary and add any comments or suggestions at: